jakobzhao/geog4572/lectures/lec09/read.md

 [Line Chart](http://dc-js.github.io/dc.js/examples/line.html)

->Note: Other examples are also recommended to walk over.
+>Note: If you have more time, please also walk through other examples.

 ## Optional